dfinity/portal/docs/developer-docs/cycles-and-transaction-costs.md

 #### Local development

-When a canister is deployed to a local development environment, the canister is deployed to a single node (the local replica).
+When a canister is deployed to a local development environment, the canister is deployed to a single node (the locally running instance of the replica).
 Cycles charged to locally deployed canisters have a cost that is 1/13th the cost when deployed to a 13-node subnet.
 In local development environments, cycles can be fabricated using dfx.

 #### Mainnet development